PoC-Consortium/engraver/README.md

   -n <nonces>
     The number of nonces to plot.
 Each nonce is 256KB in size.
-If you do not give the number of nonces, the program will try to plot the maximum number of nonces that ar epossible according to the free disk space where
+If you do not give the number of nonces, the program will try to plot the maximum number of nonces that are possible according to the free disk space where
     <directory> resides.

   -s <startnonce>